SERG-Delft/serg-delft.github.io/_researchlines/ci4se.md

 * Paolo Tonella, Universita' della Svizzera Italiana, Switzerland
 * SVV Lab - Interdisciplinary Centre for Security, Reliability and Trust, University of Luxemburg

+## Student collaborators

+CISELab is always open to hosting/collaborating with smart and motivated MSc/BSc students to work on the exiting topics we offer.
+Currently, CISELab is hosting the following students:

+* Dimitri Stallenberg (MSc student), working on SBSE
+* Merel Steenbergen (BSc student), working on Ripple

 ## Funding

-The Computational Intelligence for SE Lab (CISE Lab) has received funding from:
+The Computational Intelligence for SE Lab (CISELab) has received funding from:

 * 2020.
 European Commission
 * 2019.
 ING